emaishoaib/quire/README.md

 to a minute while macOS loads the model. `OCRRunner.warmUp()` pays that cost in the background at launch, and the progress sheet says so if you get there first.

-**The icon is generated.** `Tools/make-icon.swift` draws it and writes every size into the asset catalogue.
+**The icon is generated.** `Tools/make-icon.swift` draws both the app icon and the PDF document icon, and writes every size into the asset catalogue.
 Edit the script, run `swift Tools/make-icon.swift`, and rebuild.

+**The thumbnail sidebar is hand-written SwiftUI, not `PDFThumbnailView`.** PDFKit's view highlights the current page and follows the scroll position for nothing, and both are reimplemented in `ThumbnailSidebar.swift`.
+The reason is that a single AppKit view cannot give individual pages their own hover controls, which is what the rotate, delete and insert buttons need.

+**The read controls float in a rail rather than sitting in the toolbar.** SwiftUI toolbars hosted in an AppKit window ignore trailing placement, so toolbar items land at the far left however they are declared.
+The rail sidesteps that and keeps the controls beside what they act on.

-## Still planned
+## Open questions

-Rotate, delete and insert controls on the Read-mode thumbnails, with insert points above and below each page.
-That means replacing PDFKit's `PDFThumbnailView` with a one-column SwiftUI list reusing the cell from `PageGrid`, and reimplementing the scroll-following and current-page highlighting that the PDFKit view does for free.
+**PDFs show a preview of page one rather than Quire's document icon.** Finder prefers a generated preview over a handler's icon when it can make one, and turning off "Show icon preview" in Finder's view options reveals ours.
+Acrobat manages to show its own icon anyway; the likely reason is a QuickLook thumbnail extension, which we would have to write one of to match.
+Setting `LSHandlerRank` to `Owner` was tried and made no difference, so it is back to `Alternate`.

+**Drag-to-reorder in the sidebar is deliberately absent.** The Pages grid has it, but in the sidebar a drag would compete with click-to-navigate, so the sidebar stays a navigation and single-page-editing surface, and reordering lives in Pages mode.